skypilot-org/skypilot/docs/source/reference/storage.rst

       sky.Storage.store: str; either of 's3', 'gcs' or 'r2'
         If you wish to force sky.Storage to be backed by a specific cloud object store, you can specify it here.
+If not specified, SkyPilot chooses the appropriate object store based on the source path and task's cloud provider.

       sky.Storage.persistent: bool
         Whether the remote backing stores in the cloud should be deleted after